jjgecon/Personal-Portfolio/README.md

 * Simple 2x2 Nash Equilibrium (Class 3).
 * Simple Solow Model (Class 4).
 * Demand and Supply with Tax (Class 4).
-* OLS Estimation with Inference and missing values (Class 4).

-## Webscraping and Text Analysis Project:

-### Does Gamer Slang Appeal to Gamers?
+## Does Gamer Slang Appeal to Gamers?
 A YouTube Title Analysis.

-Please refer [here](https://github.com/jjgecon/Does-Gamer-Slang-Appeal-to-Gamers) for the codes and report.
+A web-scrapping and text analysis project with python and R. Please refer [here](https://github.com/jjgecon/Does-Gamer-Slang-Appeal-to-Gamers) for the report and codes.

 ## Python Scripts: